-- 1) Enhance student persistence, success, and completion through collaborative and effective support systems students in an area of concentration will have a focused curriculum to follow rather than a suggested pathway.
+- 1) Enhance student persistence, success, and completion through collaborative and effective support systems students concentrating in Technology, Biology, Chemistry, Engineering, or Mathematics will have a focused curriculum to follow rather than a suggested pathway.
 This will reduce the likelihood that students register for coursework that is not necessary to graduate. - 2) Increase access, affordability, and student goal completion research shows that students are more likely to graduate when their program of study is focused; - 3) Promote excellence in the design, delivery, and support of student learning targeted advising, co-curricular events around the broad majors, and more will create communities of learners.

-3. Provide a description of the institution's commitment to:

-a) ongoing administrative, financial, and technical support of the proposed program
+3. Provide a description of the institution's a commitment to: a) ongoing administrative, financial, and technical support of the proposed program

-The proposed program is an Area of Concentration under the Associate of Applied Science STEM Technology degree.
-The current Program Manager reports to the Department Chair of Computing and Business Technology who provides oversight, leadership, and support to the Associate Vice President for Academic Affairs & Dean of Career Programs.
-The Program Manager leads the development of program specific curriculum and courses, procurement of programmatic equipment and supplies, and will actively contribute to the ongoing administrative, financial, and technical support of the proposed program.
+The current Program Manager, reports to the Department Chair of Computing Business and Technology who provides oversight, leadership, and support provided by the Associate Vice President for Academic Affairs & Dean of Career Programs.
+The Program Manager leads the development of program specific curriculum and courses, procurement of programmatic equipment and supplies, and will actively contribute to the ongoing administrative, financial, and technical support of the proposed certificate program updates.